Mental Health Awareness Week

 2BU—LGBTQ+ youth support service where it’s OK 2BU

-The winter months can be particularly tough for some LGBTQ+ people.
 If you’re a young LGBTQ+ person living in Somerset, you may find that being lesbian, gay, bisexual, transgender or questioning your sexuality or gender identity can sometimes be difficult.
 2BU provides a support network at difficult times if you are struggling, want some support or you just want to meet others like you.

 Visit their website:https://www.2bu-somerset.co.uk/

-Dealing with the Challenges of Food and Socialising
+Dealing with the Challenges of Disordered Eating

 SWEDA—Supporting people affected by eating disorders